 This is the second article in a series of four that celebrates Dyslexia Awareness Month in October and the 20th Anniversary of the publication of Opening All Options, a resource for students with Learning Disabilities.
 The previous article looked at the background and history of Opening All Options.
 Opening All Options has been revised several times and this article looks at the section for Disability Practitioners in the current version.

 Whether you are an experienced Practitioner or new to the field, Opening All Options is a valuable Resource for a Disability Practitioner in Education.
 The information provided is comprehensive and well researched and provides answers to most questions you may have.

-It is very important to remember that SLDs, like most disabilities, have a very individualised and personal impact on each person.
+It is very important to remember that SpLDs, like most disabilities, have a very individualised and personal impact on each person.
 While there are many common impacts, the extent, type, severity and nature of the impact will vary from individual to individual, as will the strategies required to address those impacts.
 Plus each person will bring their own experiences, skills, techniques and management practices to their studies.
-Also the nature of the courses studied, the teaching, learning and assessment strategies employed will also affect the adjustments and strategies needed to address the effects of the SLD.
+Also the nature of the courses studied, the teaching, learning and assessment strategies employed will also affect the adjustments and strategies needed to address the effects of the SpLD.

 - Assessing Cognitive Function

 - A detailed analysis of the results of the testing, including a diagnosis of the impact of the SpLD in an educational context.

 A well written assessment will provide clear guidelines to inform the types of adjustments and strategies appropriate for that individual student.